Clinician Fellowship in Health Care Quality

 About the Fellowship

 This includes being immersed in all aspects of the initiative, attending stakeholder meetings, supporting the dissemination and publication of key findings, contributing their clinical and academic expertise and learning from a dynamic team with diverse backgrounds.
-Fellows will also benefit from mentorship from clinical and administrative leaders who have led large-scale health care system improvement efforts.
+Fellows also benefit from mentorship from clinical and administrative leaders who have led large-scale health care system improvement efforts.

 Timeline & Application Process

-Applications should be submitted on or before May 14 and include a current CV and one- or two-page cover letter outlining:
+We asked applicants to send us a current CV and one- or two-page cover letter outlining:

 - motivation for applying

 Applications closed on July 17.
 Shortlisted applicants will be contacted to arrange an interview.
 All applicants will be notified of their application outcome once the fellows for this year are selected.